 The Game Art and Animation specialization is the path for you if you want to create the characters, design the environments, and come up with ideas for vehicles and objects in a game.
-There are ways to specialize within the realm of game art.
-You can concentrate in areas like:
+There are ways to specialize in the realm of game art.
+You can concentrate on areas like:

 - Level Design